tamicheal/Financial_Project/README.md

 I'll work on coding and reporting and ask as some many buiness questions as I can possible.

-The sample company is AdventureWork_2016.BAK I have a personal server at home and an account with Azure. this is my training ground it's open to others to add!
+The sample company is AdventureWork_2016.BAK I have a personal server at home and an account with Azure.
+This is my training ground it's open to others to add challenges to the data.

 # EDA Exploration Data analysis